department of human resources | situational leadership model

 Please note: There is a cost of $395 associated with the participant materials, which will be charged to your department’s budget.
 The material includes the participant workbook, diagnosis tools, conversation starters, goal setting worksheets, online videos and an app to help diagnose a situation.

 Situational Leadership is a model for developing individuals so they can reach their highest level of performance on a specific goal or task.
 It is a process that supervisors can use to help individuals ultimately become self-motivated and self-directed.
 In this model, the supervisor learns skills to assess an individual’s development level.

 Situational Leadership Model at Boston College

 Since June 2008, over 175 managers representing a cross section of business units have taken part in the two-day training.
 They include Dining, Facilities, Police, Residential Life, and University Advancement, among several others.
 Follow-up sessions are also scheduled to reinforce learning.
-Pat Touzin and John Bogdan, HR staff members, have received national certification to train others in the Situational Leadership model.
+John Bogdan, Carolyn Donoghue, Stefane Cahill Farella and Pat Touzin, HR staff members, have received national certification to train others in the Situational Leadership model.

 Supervisors and managers trained in this model learn to